Radiation from Fukushima disaster newly detected off Canada's coast

 Last November, Woods Hole reported detectable radiation from Fukushima about 100 miles (161 km) off the coast of northern California, but no radiation has yet been detected any closer to U.S. shores.

-Tests off the coast of Japan shortly after the 2011 disaster measured radiation at 50 million Becquerels per cubic meter, Buesseler told Reuters.
+Tests off the coast of Japan shortly after the 2011 disaster measured radiation at 50 million Becquerels per cubic metre, Buesseler told Reuters.
 A "Becquerel" is a unit of radioactivity.

-The Canadian water sample contained 1.4 Becquerels per cubic meter of Cesium-134 and 5.8 Becquerels per cubic meter of Cesium-137.
+The Canadian water sample contained 1.4 Becquerels per cubic metre of Cesium-134 and 5.8 Becquerels per cubic metre of Cesium-137.

 (Reporting by Courtney Sherwood in Portland, Oregon; Editing by Eric M. Johnson and Sandra Maler)